Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_standardization.rst.txt

     unchanged_parts_config:
     duplicate_reaction_config:

-**Important-1:** if the reaction standardizer name is listed in the configuration file (see above), it means that this filter will be activated.
+**Important-1:** if the reaction standardizer name is listed in the configuration file (see above), it means that this standardizer will be activated.

 **Important-2:** the order of standardizers listed in the configuration file defines the order of their application to the input reactions.